 CSAML is authorised and regulated by the FCA and is an investment firm subject to the requirements of the FCA Rules.
-This policy summarizes how CSAML seeks to achieve best execution for its clients and incudes the following information.
+This policy summarizes how CSAML seeks to achieve best execution for its clients and includes the following information.

+- CSAML Overview

+- Best Execution Criteria

+- Best Execution Factors

+- Directed instructions

-- Overview of CSAML - CSAML's Core Best Execution Obligations - Client notification and consent requirements - Client Order Handling and Allocations - Monitoring and the review of Order execution Policy - List of Approved CSAML Brokers and/or Execution Venues
+- Client notification and consent requirements

+- Client Order Handling and Allocations

+- Monitoring and the review of Order execution Policy

+- List of Approved CSAML Counterparties and/or Execution Venues